-Unlike lameness in dogs and other pet animals, horses can't tell us when they are hurt.
+Horse Health and how can you tell if your horse is lame?
+Unlike lameness in dogs and other pet animals, horses can’t tell us when they are hurt.

-distress, a horse is a prey animal and prey animals will not normally
+Although, dogs will whine or whimper to indicate distress, a horse is a prey animal and prey animals will not normally make any sounds to show they are weak, hurt or in distress.

 Prey animals living in the wild don’t want predators to know when they are vulnerable.
 But, what is an advantage for a wild animal is a disadvantage for a domestic one.
-As a horse owner you have to learn to be very observant to be able to tell when your horse is suffering.

-One of the more obvious ways a horse shows pain is by going lame.
-A lame horse hurts somewhere and it’s up to you, the owner, to find out what's causing that pain and to see that your horse receives the proper treatment to cure the problem.
+A lame horse hurts somewhere and it’s up to you, the owner, to find out what’s causing that pain and to see that your horse receives the proper treatment to cure the problem.

 In most cases, lameness is temporary and the horse recovers with a littel care and attention.
 Unfortunately, if the lameness is chronic and treatment cannot keep the horse’s discomfort to acceptable levels then euthanasia can be the only option.